Rangi42/polishedcrystal/FEATURES.md

 * Team Rocket has another plan to thwart.
 * Random Wonder Trades in the Goldenrod PokéCom Center, including random held items and original trainers.
 * Catching all 26 Unown is worthwhile…
 * Move Reminder in the same house as the Move Deleter.
-(Code borrowed from TPP Anniversary Crystal, thanks to its developers graciously making [url=https://github.com/TwitchPlaysPokemon/tppcrystal251pub/]their source code[/url] public.)
+(Code borrowed from TPP Anniversary Crystal, thanks to its developers graciously making [their source code](https://github.com/TwitchPlaysPokemon/tppcrystal251pub/) public.)
 * 21 move tutors throughout Johto and Kanto.
 * Falkner is in Dark Cave, encouraging you to beat Sprout Tower first.
 * Photographing your Pokémon at the Cianwood Photo Studio once a day now makes it happier, like haircuts or massages.
 (No more GameBoy Printer support.)